PowerShell/PowerShell/README.md

 git clone --recursive https://github.com/PowerShell/PowerShell.git
 ```

-If you already cloned but forgot to use `--recursive`, you can update submodules manually:
+If you have already cloned but forgot to use `--recursive`, you can update submodules manually:

 ```sh
 git submodule update --init